(Sleeve Gastrectomy—Open; VSG—Open)

 Average Hospital Stay

-- The doctor may use a small tube with a camera to look down your throat and into your stomach to check for problems.
+- A small thin tube with a camera will be used to look down your throat and into your stomach to check for problems.

 - You will receive nutrition through an IV at first, but slowly start eating again.